opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 We are aware of an issue whereby Excel can truncate or round dm+d IDs, turning them into invalid IDs.
 This is due to Excel's interpretation of this column as a number type insufficiently large to contain a dm+d ID.
 For this reason, opening dm+d codelist files in Excel should be avoided wherever possible.
 Where it is unavoidable to do so, rather than opening a dm+d codelist csv file directly in Excel (such as through the Open dialogue or from the file explorer), we recommend opening a blank Excel workbook and using the "Import data from Text/CSV" feature.
 To avoid the problematic rounding/truncation behaviour described above, specify the data type of the dm+d id column as "Text" during the import process.

-### Adding an OPCS-4 or dm+d codelist
+### Adding an OPCS-4 codelist

-Note: OPCS-4 and dm+d codelists can not currently be created using the form described above.
+Note: OPCS-4 codelists can not currently be created using the form described above.

-To add an OPCS-4 or dm+d codelist, navigate to `https://www.opencodelists.org/codelist/{ACCOUNT}/add/` — where `{ACCOUNT}` in the URL is substituted with one of the following options:
+To add an OPCS-4 codelist, navigate to `https://www.opencodelists.org/codelist/{ACCOUNT}/add/` — where `{ACCOUNT}` in the URL is substituted with one of the following options:

 * Either `user/{username}` where `username` is your OpenCodelists username, to add the codelist to your personal account
 * Or the name of the organisation your account is associated with, to add the codelist under the organisation.